Zliubov/data_analyst_projects/README.md

 ## Projects

 ### Project 1: Interactive Dashboard for Bank Customer Segmentation<a name="project-1"></a>
-his project is graduation project for the Data Analysis Professional Training Course at Practicum INO CPE “Yandex EdTech“ which covered a variety of topics including Python, SQL, Tableau, and business data analytics, totalling 350 hours of instruction.
+This project is graduation project for the Data Analysis Professional Training Course at Practicum INO CPE “Yandex EdTech“ which covered a variety of topics including Python, SQL, Tableau, and business data analytics, totalling 350 hours of instruction.
 #### Project Description
 Project focuses on analyzing 10,000 bank customers, creating customer segments, statistical analysis and new product recommendations.
 Project involves building an interactive dashboard for analyzing customer segments for Bank Metanprom and creating a presentation.